 There are a couple of different factors to consider when choosing an online fleet monitoring system.
 The first thing many fleets want to know is how many employees will have access to the software.
 Ask the provider if you will have to pay a license fee for each user, or if one fee covers your entire organization.
 You'll also want to verify that the system has the features you need, and that the software is easy to navigate.

 Dash cams offer an efficient way to track you fleet and monitor driver behavior.
 Network connected dash cams like SureCam even send data over the cloud to provide instant access to your data.
 Using dash cams is the only way to have full proof of what happens during an incident.
 It gives you the context you need to resolve liability and improve driver training.

 Fleet monitoring cameras use an accelerometer to trigger notifications of incidents.
 This accelerometer data can also help reveal trends of risky driving.
 On the other hand, dash cams prove who your safest drivers are.
 Having access to this information allows you to reward good drivers with incentives.

 Many fleets use driver-facing cameras to get an even more complete picture of what happens during an incident.
 This in cab video monitoring helps track seat belt compliance or cell phone use during collisions.
 It can also prove if a driver was asleep at the wheel or distracted while driving.
 In these ways, dash cams can significantly improve fleet monitoring.

-Our product specialists are here to help you choose a fleet monitoring solution that works for you.
 Contact SureCam to learn more about dash cams and fleet monitoring.